 Take a tour around the exterior of the HSDPA-capable C902 and you’ll find no camera lens.
 Instead of being situated on the outside of the phone, the camera is located inside a pullout section; hold the phone horizontal, the dial pad in your right hand, then pull the earpiece section of the phone above the screen to the left.
 Out pops a compartment revealing the camera lens and Xenon flash, and the camera function is automatically activated.
 This clever arrangement keeps the lens hidden when it’s not being used, so it can’t get smudged or scratched.

 Sony has expertise not only in digital cameras, but in portable music as well.
-So while its 5-megapixel Cyber-shot camera instantly makes it one of the best camera phones available, it’s no surprise that the C902 is equipped with an excellent digital music player as well.
+So while its 5-megapixel Cyber-shot camera instantly makes it one of the

 Sony also makes use of its computing competence by equipping the C902 with superb email functionality, although the Web browser is a bit clumsy.
 Also included are an FM radio (the included headset, which acts as an antenna, has to be plugged in), location-based services including Google maps and turn-by-turn directions, easy-to-configure messaging, and POP3/IMAP e-mail.